bllanos/win32_base/README.md

 - Handling Windows messages, including for keyboard and mouse input
 - Logging debugging messages to files and/or a console window

+## Current Status
+This project is now archived (as of September 2014).
+Some ideas and code from this project may find their way into future endeavours, but it is unlikely that this codebase will be updated.

+Fortunately, I was able to use this framework as the basis for a 3rd year game development project
+(_COMP 3501 Foundations of Game Programming and Computer Graphics_,
+Carleton University, Fall 2014), where it proved to be reliable and resulted in a strong separation of code from data (due to the use of configuration files).

+In the future, I would like to leverage industry-standard libraries to perform the functions of this project (and more).

 ## Operating Instructions
 Once the program is built and run for the first time, if its configuration file has not instructed it otherwise, it will